d88w/udacity_ml_engineer_nano/README.md

 FOLDER - 1 Machine Learning in SageMaker
   - Deployment of ML models in Amazon SageMaker
-  - 1.01_Boston Housing - XGBoost - using Batch Transform in SageMaker - use the Python SDK to interact with SageMaker
+  - 1.01_Boston Housing - XGBoost - High Level
+    - Using Batch Transform in SageMaker - use the Python SDK to interact with SageMaker
-  - 1.02_IMDB Sentiment Analysis - XGBoost using Batch Transform in SageMaker - use the Python SDK to interact with SageMaker
+  - 1.02_IMDB Sentiment Analysis - XGBoost
+    - Using Batch Transform in SageMaker - use the Python SDK to interact with SageMaker